sanumsuku/demo-sanu/README.md

 ## Sub Header

-Test from Mac to Git
+Repo created on Git Hub and Clone (Copy) to Mac Local and made some created index.html file and Push to Git hub again.